-Each session in Math Basecamp Fact Mastery consists of five activities – Assess, Activate, Recall, Establish, Practice.
+Each session in Math Basecamp Fact Mastery consists of five activities – Assess, Activate, Recall, Establish, and Practice.

 When students first enter Math Basecamp, they begin with an assessment that gathers data about individual fact mastery for each student.